 To make things more complicated, I propose a classic thought experiment; you can either stay home to nurse your mother in her last months of life, weak from cancer and without anyone else, or leave home to fight for your most beloved cause, leaving your mother alone until death.
 The same concept applies to any two conflicting decisions of near equal significance.
 What is the right thing to do?

 Immanuel Kant says something very basic, that the only one thing that is intrinsically good is action with intention to do good.
 Trying to help others is the only motive that remains good regardless of perspective, even if the action itself is viewed by someone as negative.
 This seems counterintuitive, but we have to separate the action from the intention.
 If we do not, then any action can be viewed as negative in regards to a specific end, which would nullify the ‘objective’ good in any and every action.
 Through a different frame we get the same outcome; harming someone denies them the reality of the essence of their being - to feel good.
+It is not moral to affect others negatively for equal personal gain, for you do not want any negative thing on yourself, and to assume that it is moral to be treated differently than others is to deny the punishment of those things which are not moral, and without which moral and immoral would be of no consequence.
 I would argue we do what we do in hopes of feeling good, and usually that is through living comfortably, with safety, reproducing and parenting, which of course comes from our biological evolution.
-Even this concept can be self contradictory, however, as shown here.
-Thought experiment two; if we decide to kill someone to save five others, does that decision not stem from wanting good for others?
+Even this concept can be self contradictory, however, as shown here: thought experiment two; if we decide to kill someone to save five others, does that decision stem from wanting good for others?

 But, before that, back to our mother and cause.
 Kant’s ideas do not apply directly to our situation, because both actions would be for the good of others.
 If one could distinguish which path is more driven by altruism, then Kant would say that is the right path.
 However, if we are deluding ourselves at any point, we cannot know for certain, and if we are deluding ourselves, how would we know?
 Kant also says that we should only live according to ideas which we can apply to everyone.
 If we permit ourselves to treat another badly, then we in turn must endorse being treated badly.
 One cannot justify being negative or harmful to others if they would not want that for themselves.
 This works until a harmful action comes from positive intentions; if it would bring more good than harm.
 If this is the case, however, we should be willing to accept harm if in the greater interest of others.
 However. this requires defining ‘greater’ or ‘lesser’ good.
 This leads us to our next idea.